TDStrasser/KookaBlockly-Reference/docs/source/glossary.rst

       See also https://en.wikipedia.org/wiki/Firmware

     Real Time Clock (RTC)
       A specialised clock chip that keeps precise time.
-RTCs can be built into a micrcomputer and / or be connected externally.
+RTCs can be built into a microcomputer and / or be connected externally.
       Often external RTCs have a small battery that keeps the clock running when the microcomputer is turned off.
       The microcomputer can then synchronise its internal RTC with the battery-powered external RTC.
       See also https://en.wikipedia.org/wiki/Real-time_clock